Firas220890/backend-docker-setup/README.md

 --elasticsearch-port=9200 \
 && chown -R www-data:www-data .`

+**Note: If it takes too long after magento is installed you can break it by pressing cltr + z for stopping chown - R command.**

 Step 4: Cross-check if ES is configured, if not update the below setting in app/etc/env.php

 `'system' => [